xinge008/Cylinder3D/README.md

 ## News
 - **2020-11** We preliminarily release the Cylinder3D--v0.1, supporting the LiDAR semantic segmentation on SemanticKITTI and nuScenes.
-- **2020-11** Our work achieves the **1st place** in the leaderboard of SemanticKITTI semantic segmentation (until CVPR2021 DDL, still rank 1st in term of Accuracy now), and based on the proposed method, we also achieve the **1st place** in the leaderboard of SemanticKITTI panoptic segmentation
+- **2020-11** Our work achieves the **1st place** in the leaderboard of SemanticKITTI semantic segmentation (until CVPR2021 DDL, still rank 1st in term of Accuracy now), and based on the proposed method, we also achieve the **1st place** in the leaderboard of SemanticKITTI panoptic segmentation.
 <p align="center">
         <img src="./img/leaderboard.png" width="40%">
 </p>